 Nominations can be made by faculty, staff, students, and alumni (including former undergraduate researchers now in graduate school).
 Nominators should work with the nominee to develop nomination packets.

-The nomination packet must include the following, not to exceed 10 pages:
+The nomination packet must include the following, not to exceed ten pages:

-- Letter of nomination by the nominator (2 pages maximum)
+- Letter of nomination by the nominator (two pages maximum)

-- Letter of recommendation from a campus colleague (2 pages maximum)
+- Letter of recommendation from a campus colleague (two pages maximum)

-- CV which includes Information on how the nominee has supported undergraduate research, which may include list of students, projects, student publications/presentations, grants/funding to support undergraduate research, etc. (4 pages maximum)
+- CV which includes information on how the nominee has supported undergraduate research, which may include list of students, projects, student publications/presentations, grants/funding to support undergraduate research, etc. (four pages maximum)

-- Nominee’s statement of philosophy on mentorship of undergraduate research (1 page maximum)
+- Nominee’s statement of philosophy on mentorship of undergraduate research (one page maximum)

 Nomination materials for those not selected will be retained and considered for the next two years.
 Recipients are not eligible if they were awardees in the past five years.